CutlerSheridan/calculator/README.md

 Works with mouse, keyboard, or touch controls.
 Desktop- and mobile-friendly.

 #### NEXT STEPS
+- fix factorial button from however I fucked it up

 ##### TO-DO LATER
 - when tab user, retain outline after button press
+- fix how, if you divide by 0 by continue with another operator instead of "equals," it doesn't give error

 ##### DONE
 - switch random() to return num between 0 and 1